AVSystem/developer-zone/docs/API_documentation/Guides/Send_data_outside_application.md

 }
 ```

-- using bearer auth (token), by specifying *connectionConfig.token* field of request body:
+- using bearer authorization (token), by specifying *connectionConfig.token* field of request body:

 ``` json
 {